 7. Curly Crew Cut

 A great thing about the crew cut is that it suits all hair types, including curly hair.
 So, if you have curly locks, consider the look for your next hairstyle.
-By opting for a crew cut, you’ll be selecting a stylishly short haircut that will keep any wild waves and curls under control.
+By opting for this style, you’ll be selecting a stylishly short haircut that will keep any wild waves and curls under control.
 While the length on top will be just enough to show off your natural texture and style, the shaved sides will keep everything neat and elegant.
 As such, the look is perfect for both in the office and after hours.

 8. Grey Hair Crew Cut